YAMUNAST/VoiceSentiment-Analyzer/README.md

 - NLP for analyzing spoken word content (if transcripts are used)

  🚀 How to Use
-1. Extract `audio.zip` into your project directory.
+1. Extract `VoiceSentiment-Analyzer.zip` into your project directory.
 2. Process audio files to extract acoustic features like MFCCs.
 3. Train a model to classify emotional states.
 4. Deploy the model to evaluate new recordings for emotional insights.